FireTiger369/UnrealPorting/README.md

+**This Branch Is Now Longer In Use!
+Please Refer to the new default Main Branch!**

 Unreal Porting is a tool used for looking through unreal engine games and being able to get textures and all textures for any material or material instance!

 This is a new app to build off of what FModel has done a little and to include new things such as getting all textures in a material and mip level exporting from textures coming in a future update!